Does expert witness Rhonda Harper have any assistants or other staff working with her?

 Has Rhonda Harper's work ever been restricted by the courts?

-Unfortunately, out of fourteen years, 95 law firm clients, and 200 projects, four have been excluded:
+Unfortunately, in the 15 years Ms. Harper has worked with 100 law firm clients, and 200 projects, four have been excluded:

 (1) One of four surveys for CTB v.
 Hog Slat was not allowed due to procedural error as the underlying raw data was no longer available on the survey platform as it had been completed 4 years prior to when being asked.
 A downloaded excel spreadsheet was available, but not accepted.